OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 ## Additional resources

 * [Best practices for developing Office Add-ins](https://dev.office.com/docs/add-ins/overview/add-in-development-best-practices)
 * [Office UI Fabric](http://dev.office.com/fabric/).
-This project uses version 2.1.0.
+This project uses version 2.1.0 or higher.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.